lurkny/LinearAlg/README.md

 such as `/usr/include/` which is searched by your C++ compiler.
 If you don't have sudo access or don't have write access to `/usr/include/`, use a directory within your own home directory (eg. `/home/blah/include/`).

+If required, modify `include/armadillo_bits/config.hpp` to indicate which libraries are currently available on your system.
+Comment or uncomment the following lines

+    #define ARMA_USE_LAPACK
+    #define ARMA_USE_BLAS
+    #define ARMA_USE_ARPACK
+    #define ARMA_USE_SUPERLU

+If support for sparse matrices is not required, ARPACK or SuperLU are not necessary.

 Note that the manual installation will not generate the Armadillo runtime library, and hence you will need to link your programs directly with OpenBLAS, LAPACK, etc.